-I recently sat down with Chris Redlitz from Transmedia Capital to talk about his new startup incubator KickLabs and founding teams from his perspective as an entrepreneur (AdAuction, Get Relevant, Aptimus, and On Village), executive (Skyrider, Feedster, Reebok), and now venture capitalist.
+I recently sat down with Chris Redlitz from Transmedia Capital to talk about how he evaluates entrepreneur qualities and founding teams from his perspective as an entrepreneur (AdAuction, Get Relevant, Aptimus, and On Village), executive (Skyrider, Feedster, Reebok), and now venture capitalist.
 We discussed what makes a founding team work, potential conflicts of interest between investors and entrepreneurs, and what KickLabs looks for in a company.
-Chris is also going to be a judge at the Lean Deck Clinic on August 2nd.

 T: In your experience, is there a distinct advantage to having a founding team as opposed to being a sole entrepreneur?